urquhard/AdvancedTutorial/tutorial/src/intro/vertex_reconstruction_overview.md

 - Fit back to a common origin.

 In this tutorial, you'll work with a **deep learning-based approach**:
-- We provide you with a working model that predicts the vertex directly from a cloud of hits.
+- We provide you with a working model that predicts the z-coordinate of the vertex directly from a cloud of hits.
 - You'll explore how this model works and then experiment with ways to make it better.